rahul-prasad04/CODSOFT/README.md

 *How to Use*:
-2. Run the script:
-   bash
-   python calculator.py
-1. Run the 'calculator.py' file in any Python IDE or terminal.
+1. Run the calculator.py file in any Python IDE or terminal.
 2. Follow the on-screen instructions to input numbers and choose an operation.
 3. The result will be displayed instantly.